About this guide

 Our guide only applies to seafood that is caught and sold commercially, in stores and restaurants.
 We do not include recommendations for recreational or sport fish.
 For more information on local fishing advisories and regulations, visit the EPA's National Listing of Fish Advisories.

-We partner with the Monterey Bay Aquarium, Blue Ocean Institute, FishWise, Seafood Choices Alliance and others to offer a unified voice in the conservation community for sustainable seafood choices.
-We provide these groups with our comprehensive seafood safety recommendations, and are also a founding member of the Conservation Alliance for Seafood Solutions.
+We partner with groups like FishChoice, FishWise, Monterey Bay Aquarium and others to offer a unified voice in the North American conservation community for sustainable seafood choices.
+We are also a founding member of the Conservation Alliance for Seafood Solutions.